iustin94/intomics_interview/README.md

 All this code should run with Python 3 on an ordinary PC or server.
 CPU and memory requirements should be modest.

-We are aware that the tasks are increasingly difficult and time consuming.
-We will not be surprised if you need to put an entire day of work into solving them.
+We are aware that some of the tasks are difficult and time consuming.
+We will not be surprised if you need to put several hours of work into solving them.

 You are welcome to search the Internet for help, but we will expect